MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-tutorial.md

 # Authentication setup (preview)

 > [!NOTE]
-> To configure the following authentication settings in the setup guide, a tenant global admin role is required.
+> To configure the following authentication settings in the setup guide, a Global Administrator role is required.

 In order to be able to work with authentication, you need to set up its three component parts:
 * [Microsoft Entra ID Application](/power-bi/developer/visuals/entra-id-authentication) (formerly Azure AD App)